PART 3 | UKRAINE. Filters & Friends in Ukraine

 For more of the story of how we connected with Young Life Ukraine and the filters they deployed in Eastern Ukraine to first responders, soldiers, and occupied territories, head to this story on our blog.

-Just so you understand how John DeYoung and I are working together: John is the maker of the filter (through his company Vivoblu) and founder of the non-profit (Water for All).
+Just so you understand how John DeYoung and I are working together: John is the maker of the filter (through his company Vivoblu).
 John and I are dear friends.
 He is a hip-hop dance artist turned business owner and nonprofit founder.
 He is a mighty changemaker and creative that uses innovation to care for those in need.

 In May, 2022, we were on a team of 4 others – including Terry Adams, Ricky Waitman, Morgan Braby, and Matt Tatusko – who went to Ukraine and Poland on this humanitarian mission.
 I am the founder of a community organization (Seeds of Exchange) that has been part of raising funds for the Vivoblu filters, sharing the stories of the filter and our trip, building a network of community within Ukraine and around the world, and reporting on the increase of human trafficking due to the war in Ukraine.
 Learn more: Trip to Ukraine | Vivoblu Water Filter | Water for All – Community Fundraiser | Ukraine